 The adsorption rate and the number of new phages released from infected cells, i.e., the burst size of the phage $\Phi$ GP100, were determined following the infection of the different CHA0 mutants as compared to the parental strain.
-A bacterial suspension of 900 $\mu$ L containing 2.5 × 10 bacterial cells at exponential growth stage (OD600nm = 1) was supplemented with 100 $\mu$ L containing 2.5 × 10 PFU, i.e., at a MOI of 0.1, and incubated at room temperature for 5 min.
-100 $\mu$ L of this suspension was collected in a new tube containing 5 $\mu$ L of chloroform to determine the adsorption rate.
-The rest of the suspension was diluted to obtain a suspension containing 10 bacterial cells in 10 mL of fresh NYB.
-The burst size was monitored by sampling 100 $\mu$ L at 60 min then every 10 min until 150 min.
+A bacterial suspension of 900 μL containing $2.5 \times 10^8$ bacterial cells at exponential growth stage ( $OD{600nm} = 1$ ) was supplemented with 100 μL containing $2.5 \times 10^7$ PFU, i.e., at an MOI of 0.1, and incubated at room temperature for 5 min.
+A total of 100 μL of this suspension was collected in a new tube containing 5 μL of chloroform to determine the adsorption rate.
+The rest of the suspension was diluted to obtain a suspension containing $10^5$ bacterial cells in 10 mL of fresh NYB.
+The burst size was monitored by sampling 100 μL at 60 min then every 10 min until 150 min.
 Final samples were collected at 180 min.
-The collected samples were placed into a new tube containing 5 $\mu$ L of chloroform, incubated for 10 min, and then caps of the tubes were opened 10 min before samples being diluted into a 96-well plate.
-The enumeration of phages was then performed by spotting 10 $\mu$ L of each dilution onto the solidified double layer containing CHA0 wild type.
+The collected samples were placed into a new tube containing 5 μL of chloroform, incubated for 10 min, and then caps of the tubes were opened 10 min before the samples were diluted into a 96-well plate.
+The enumeration of phages was then performed by spotting 10 μL of each dilution onto the solidified double layer containing CHA0 wild type.